By Robert Mwesige

 In neighboring countries like Kenya, there are Minimum Consolidated Wages by Region and Occupation.
 They simplify it by setting a Minimum Wage per Hour, a Daily Minimum Wage, and a Monthly Price Floor.

-This process can easily lead to the setting of the minimum wages by sector and/or occupations because the social partners would guide the government on the practicability at a decentralized level, but under the general coordination of tripartite coordination at the national level.
+This process can easily lead to the setting of the minimum wages by sector and/or occupations because such social partners would guide the government on the practicability at a decentralized level but under the general coordination of tripartite coordination at the national level.

 The government has to oblige to just and fair pay for workers who endures extra working hours.
 In Uganda, the specified Days per week are 6, Hours per week specified are 48.